 The dark-haired girl slammed the book shut in irritation.
 She had hoped to finish the slim volume Professor Dumbledore had lent her before she had to go for rounds, but the incessant chattering and giggling of the other students in the Gryffindor common room had kept her from being able to concentrate on what she was reading, and Minerva McGonagall was a girl who liked to give her full attention to a text.

 She rose from her chair by the fire and started toward the dormitory to stow her book and retrieve her cloak.
-As she passed, a petite, red-haired witch quipped to the small cadre of sixth- and seventh-years she had been regaling with tales of her romantic conquests, "Seems we've upset the Cailleach beàrr," referring to the Scottish hag-queen of winter.
+As she passed, a petite, red-haired witch quipped quietly to her friends, "Seems we've upset the Cailleach beàrr".

 Their giggling was aborted when Minerva said as she swept past, "I think you mean Cailleach Bheur.
 As the granddaughter of the Muggle Duke of Argyll, I should think you'd know that, Finnonula Campbell."